Think back to the day of your high school graduation.

 We’ll constantly be looking for that feeling, and asking ourselves that question: “Is this it?”

-During this week’s podcast episode, I dug deep with Olivia Heditsian, a Career Change Bootcamp graduate and a woman who went through a radical mindset shift a couple of months ago.
+During this week’s podcast episode, I dug deep with Kelly, a Career Change Bootcamp graduate and a woman who went through a radical mindset shift a couple of months ago.

-Olivia was in the same exact place.
-She had all of the external things: a great job at Linkedin, an awesome apartment in New York City, a savings account that most of us could only imagine…but she still wasn’t happy.
+She was in the same exact place.
+She had all of the external things: a great job at Linkedin, an awesome apartment in the Big Apple, a savings account that most of us could only imagine…but she still wasn’t happy.
 From the outside, it looked like she had everything.

 But on the inside, she was struggling to answer those big life questions: What does it mean to lead a meaningful, purposeful life?